karstennoe/reMID.lv2/converter/README.md

 2) Force overwrite and update manifest:

-- `python converter/convert_all.py --force --ttl src/remid.ttl`
+- `python converter/convert_all.py --force --manifest src/remid.ttl`

-3) Pass options through to the converter:

-- `python converter/convert_all.py --opts "--enable-vibrato --respect-gateoff --cutoff-scale 0.9"`

 ### TTL update behavior

-When `--ttl` is provided, the batch script:
+When `--manifest` is provided, the batch script:

 1. Parses *src/remid.ttl* for existing \*pset:Preset\* entries.
 2. For each generated *.conf*, adds a new preset block if not present: